Keto Cadbury Eggs

 Fill the eggs

-To the harden chocolate shells, add a small amount of white filling followed by a small dollop of yellow filling.
+To the hardened chocolate shells, add a small amount of white filling followed by a small dollop of yellow filling.
 Add a final amount of white filling, leaving room for the final chocolate layer to seal everything inside.

 Seal the eggs